moleculerjs/site/source/docs/moleculer-cli.md

 ```

 ### Start a broker locally
-This command start a new ServiceBroker locally and switch to REPL mode.
+This command starts a new `ServiceBroker` locally and switches to REPL mode.
 ```bash
 $ moleculer start
 ```